Bionus/imgbrd-grabber/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/github/Bionus/imgbrd-grabber.svg)](https://codecov.io/gh/Bionus/imgbrd-grabber)
 [![Project license](https://img.shields.io/github/license/bionus/imgbrd-grabber.svg)](https://raw.githubusercontent.com/Bionus/imgbrd-grabber/develop/LICENSE)

-## About
-Imgbrd-Grabber is an imageboard/booru downloader which can be used with a great a graphical user interface or through command line.
-It can download thousands of images from multiple boorus very easily.
+Imageboard/booru downloader which can download thousands of images from multiple boorus very easily.
+It can either be used through its graphical user intertface or command-line.

-One of its main advantage is its very powerful naming features: just set your filename and folder using all the tokens available and conditionals, and he will generate an image-dependant one.
+Thanks to its powerful naming features, you just have to set your filename and save directory using all the tokens available, and the program will generate a filename using the image's information!
+With this, you can store and manage your pictures in advanced directory structures, and save image with custom filenames!

-It works on Windows, Mac, and Linux.
+Grabber works on Windows, Mac, and Linux.

 ## Download
 You can download the latest release [here](https://github.com/Bionus/imgbrd-grabber/releases/latest), or find all previous releases [here](https://github.com/Bionus/imgbrd-grabber/releases).

-## Contact
-If you have any questions about the program, found a bug and don't want to use the github issue tracker, or anything, you can contact me by mail in French or in English at [bio.nus@hotmail.fr](mailto:bio.nus@hotmail.fr).
-Please prefer using Github's built-in issue tracker though, as the answer to your question or problem might help other people!

 ## Main features
 * Browse images from the internet
 * Download huge amounts of images at once
-* Save downloaded images using a custom format, for example "%artist%/%copyright%/%character%/%md5%.%ext%", or using Javascript code.
-See {{Filename}} for details.
+* Save images using a custom format, for example "%artist%/%copyright%/%character%/%md5%.%ext%", or using Javascript code.
+See [Filename](https://github.com/Bionus/imgbrd-grabber/wiki/Commands) for details.
-* Add and remove imageboards very easily
+* Add your own imageboards very easily
 * Authentication for sources behind a login wall
 * Command line interface to download images
 * Download single images using their md5 or id
-* Multiple tabs
+* Tabs to make multiple searchs at the same time
-* Display multiple imageboards at the same time in a single tab
+* Able to show results from multiple imageboards at the same time in a single tab
 * Merge results from these imageboards (i.e. remove duplicates in results)
-* Favorite and "View it later" tags
+* Favorite and "view it later" tags
-* Auto-completion in the search field
+* Auto-completion of tags in the search field
-* Post-filtering
+* Post-filtering (useful for imageboards limiting the number of tags you can use in a single search)
-* Autodownload using a whitelist
+* Autodownload images as you search according to a whitelist
-* Can add entries to a database for each image or tag while downloading
+* Can add entries to a database for each image or tag while downloading.
+See [Commands](https://github.com/Bionus/imgbrd-grabber/wiki/Commands) for details.
-* Blacklisting
+* Blacklisting of tags to mark or hide images you don't want to see
 * Proxy support
 * ... and a lot more!